schmollmolch/node-apn/README.md

 #### Connecting through an HTTP proxy

-If you need to connect through an HTTP proxy, you simply need to provide the `proxy: {host, port, auth}` option (with auth being optional) when creating the provider.
+If you need to connect through an HTTP proxy, you simply need to provide the `proxy: {host, port, username, password}` option (with username and password being optional) when creating the provider.
 For example:

 ```javascript
 var options = {